UKCloud/documentation/articles/cloud-storage/cs-sco.md

 ## Protective monitoring

-We have implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated platforms at the perimeter of your estate.
+We've implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated security domains at the hypervisor level and below.
+For more information, see [*Protective Monitoring from UKCloud*](../other/other-ref-promon.md).

-We don't provide Protective Monitoring services within your estate - it is your responsibility to act at this level.
+If you require protective monitoring services above the hypervisor, we offer our Security Operations Service to monitor your virtual estate (additional charges apply).
+For more information, see the [*Security Operations Service Service Definition*](../soc/soc-sd.md).

-In line with UKCloud's SISP, we provide notification of customer-impacting security incidents.
-It is your responsibility to report similar incidents to us.
+In line with UKCloud's System Interconnect and Security Policy (SISP), we provide notifications of customer-impacting security incidents.
+It's the customer's responsibility to report similar incidents to us.

 ## Service migration